pedsmoreira/mariachi/docs/generator-api.md

-# Generator API
+# Strategy API

 ## Configuring your methods

-Each generator must have a `config` variable defining all BattleCry methods.
+Each strategy must have a `config` variable defining all BattleCry methods.

 ```js
 config = {